-Description Location in Attachment and Notes i Any changes made to EPSS over the month and explanation of why those changes were made n/a j Estimated ignition reductions resulting from EPSS including methodology for arriving at this estimate The CPUC-reportable ignition reduction as a result of EPSS in 2022 through December 31, 2022, is 69%.
-To determine EPSS ignition reductions, PG&E calculates ignition reduction from EPSS based on the following: CPUC Reportable Facility Ignitions (RFI) in High Fire Threat Districts (HFTD) on primary distribution conductor on an EPSS enabled zone as compared to the annual average of ignitions during the 2018-20 time period weather-normalized to when EPSS would have been enabled.
+Description Location in Attachment and Notes i Any changes made to EPSS over the month and explanation of why those changes were made n/a j Estimated ignition reductions resulting from EPSS including methodology for arriving at this estimate The CPUC-reportable ignition reduction as a result of EPSS in 2022 through December 31, 2022, is 68%.
+There have been no ignitions on an EPSS enabled zone in 2023 To determine EPSS ignition reductions, PG&E calculates ignition reduction from EPSS based on the following: CPUC Reportable Facility Ignitions (RFI) in High Fire Threat Districts (HFTD) on primary distribution conductor on an EPSS enabled zone as compared to the annual average of ignitions during the 2018-20 time period weather-normalized to when EPSS would have been enabled.